Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Go to the **Owners** tab and use an email enabled security group that you and your team are part of **domain\securitygroup** as the **Owners Security Group**

-* Use the **Subject Name Issuer in the authentication tab** as recommended in **[this document](https://aka.ms/portalfx/SNI)**.
+* Update the **Subject Name Issuer in the authentication tab**, **Reply URI** and the **App Owners** as recommended in **[this document](https://aka.ms/portalfx/SNI)**.

 * Add any other required fields as appropriate and submit your application.

-* After the PPE app is approved, you can edit and go to the app's environment section and promote to the Prod branch.
-Similarly you can promote to other environments if the Prod app is approved.
+* After the PPE app is approved, you can create a new app for Production environment and go to the app's environment section and promote to the other clouds environments if the Prod app is approved.

 **IMPORTANT NOTE: *Partners are responsible for making sure the AAD app has all the required permissions and pre-authorization to access intended resources.***
 <!--